DomasB/notes/🤖 AI/Grossary/Model Registry.md

 **Examples of a model registry**
 --------------------------------

-Some model registries provide a unified API for storing and retrieving models and their metadata, such as [Hopsworks](https://docs.hopsworks.ai/latest/concepts/mlops/registry/), [Sagemaker](https://aws.amazon.com/sagemaker/), and [Weights & Biases](https://wandb.ai/site), while others, such as [MLFlow](https://mlflow.org/), separate the metadata store for model metadata from an artifact store, where the serialized models are stored.
+Some model registries provide a unified API for storing and retrieving models and their metadata, such as [Hopsworks](https://docs.hopsworks.ai/latest/concepts/mlops/registry/), [Sagemaker](https://aws.amazon.com/sagemaker/), and [Weights & Biases](https://wandb.ai/site), while others, such as [MLFlow](https://mlflow.org/) or [Verta.ai](https://docs.verta.ai/), separate the metadata store for model metadata from an artifact store, where the serialized models are stored.

 Example code for registering a Scikit-Learn model to Hopsworks is shown below: